When you see “403 Forbidden” when trying to access your website, use the following guide to correct it.

-The number one cause is due to .htaccess rules that attempt to force a specific PHP version.
+The number one cause for causing 403 forbidden errors are the .htaccess rules that attempt to force a specific PHP version.
 You may see some rules in your .htaccess file that look similar to the code below:

 AddHandler application/x-httpd-php52 .php .php5 .php4 .php3

-In the event you have rules similar to the one shown above, these will need to be removed as they will not work on our servers.
-To change the PHP version on your hosting account with VeeroTech, you will need to use the PHP Version Selector.
+If you have rules similar to the one shown above, these will need to be removed as they will not work on our servers.
+To change the PHP version on your hosting account with VeeroTech, you must use the PHP Version Selector.

-The most common location (there may be multiple .htaccess files on your account) that we find have these rules is located in the /home/ directory, which is one directory above your public_html directory.
+The most common location (there may be multiple .htaccess files on your account) that we find to have these rules is in the /home/ directory, which is one directory above your public_html directory.

 Files & directories that do not have the correct permissions can also cause a 403 Forbidden error.
-If you see files and directories that are not set to the values shown below, they will need to changed.
-If you’re not familiar with how to do this, you can always contact our support department.
+If you see files and directories that are not set with the values shown below, they will need to be changed.
+If you’re not familiar with doing this, you can always contact our support department.